George Dalaras: Concerts and sales

 George Dalaras has released almost 90 personal albums (which in total have sold more than 18,000,000 copies worldwide) and has collaborated in more than 150 albums of others as singer, musician or producer, always expanding his musical horizons with his multi–faceted creativity.

 "George Dalaras sings in Greek, yet his music, springing from the heart, has a universal appeal" stated the French daily Le Figaro in 1993, long after his reputation had reached across the borders of his native land.
-The packed theatres and stadiums, the thousands of concerts, the tenths of tours around the world, the collaborations with many prominent Greek and foreign artists, the collaborations with many of the most renowned symphonic orchestras of the world etc, ascertain George Dalaras’ exceptional and unique course as an artist and as an ambassador of the Greek culture.
+The packed theatres and stadiums, many concerts and tours around the world, the collaborations with many prominent Greek and foreign artists, the collaborations wit renowned symphonic orchestras of the world ascertain George Dalaras’ mettle as an artist and as an ambassador of the Greek culture.

 In 1983, he performed two back to back sold-out concerts in the Olympic Stadium of Athens, attended by more than 160,000 people.
 It is the biggest music event ever held in Greece.
 "Greek music enters the era of the big stadiums" stated the Rolling Stone magazine.
 In 1987, he performed a third personal sold-out concert at the Olympic Stadium of Athens.

 Since the late 1970s, he has performed in over 800 concerts outside Greece, promoting Greek culture abroad.
 He has performed at some of the most famous concert halls all over the world, such as Radio City Music Hall, Royal Albert Hall, Metropolitan Opera, Olympia, Roy Thompson Hall, Meadowlands Arena, Kooyong Stadium, Rod Laver Arena, Sydney Opera House, Hammerstein Ballroom, Madison Square Garden, Wembley Arena, Rosemont Theatre, Trump Taj Mahal, Heichal HaTarbut, The Wang Theatre, Apollo Theater, Place des Arts, Wiener Konzerthaus, Palais des Congrès, etc.

 He has also appeared at numerous cultural festivals, including Cuba (1981,1998), the Europalia Festival in Brussels (1982), the Peace Festival in Vienna (1983), the Youth Festival in Moscow (1985), the Aid to Africa Concert in the Peace and Friendship Stadium in Piraeus (1986), the Amnesty International Concert in Athens with Peter Gabriel, Sting, Bruce Springsteen, Tracy Chapman and Youssou'n'Dour (1988), the Poznan Jazz Festival in Poland (1999), the Crossing Border Festival in Amsterdam (2001), the Saratoga Festival in USA, with the famous Philadelphia Orchestra conducted by Charles Dutoit (2001), etc.

 In 1992, he performed a sold-out concert at the Wembley Arena in London.
 It is the biggest Greek concert ever held in United Kingdom.
 It was a personal initiative of George Dalaras, to support Cyprus and to promote the Cyprus problem.
 Among others, Vanessa Redgrave and Georges Moustaki had taken part in the concert.

 In 1994, he performed at the Meadowlands Arena in New Jersey before an audience of 22,000.
 It is the biggest Greek concert ever held outside of Greece.
 This concert was also dedicated to Cyprus.
 After this concert, he was invited to Washington D.C., where he received the "Kennedy" Award from Senator Edward Kennedy, in recognition of his humanitarian contributions.